 Ream New Bushings To Size

-* Using a T-handle or crescent wrench, turn the reamer clockwise at a steady pace.
+Using a T-handle or something similar, turn the reamer clockwise at a steady pace.

-After the new cam bushings are installed, reamed, and pinned, run a hand-held drill bit or something similar into the cam bushings that have oil drain holes.
+After the new cam bushings are installed, pinned, and reamed, run a hand-held drill bit or something similar into the cam bushings that have oil drain holes.
 You want to make sure the holes are clear to properly drain the oil.